stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

     items:
       - type: FeaturedItem
         title: Faster
-        text: >
+        text: |
-          Learn how top tech companies have learned working remote using our product.
+          We can have your ideas to market fast.
+Like "LickitySplit".
         featuredImage:
           url: /images/faster.svg
           altText: altText of the image